You are here

 - Completes a Requesting Review by a Non-UM IRB (a.k.a. "ceding") application in the eResearch Regulatory Management (eRRM) system.
 The external IRB usually will have an application process which the study team also must follow.

-The Requesting Review by a Non-UM IRB (a.k.a. "ceding") application provides the project information necessary for related local (i.e., U-M) review functions not handled by an external IRB and for the administration of the research at the U-M performance site, such as:
+The Requesting Review by a Non-UM IRB (a.k.a. "ceding") application provides the project information necessary for local (i.e., U-M IRB) review functions not handled by an external IRB and for the administration of the research at the U-M performance site by the study team, such as:

 - Ancillary Committee review (e.g., conflicts of interest, radiation safety, research pharmacy)

-- Human subjects protections training fulfillment for U-M personnel via PEERRS or other training equivalent
+- Fulfillment of human subjects protections training for U-M personnel via PEERRS or other training equivalent

 - Amendments (e.g., changes impacting ancillary review or decision to cede oversight, project holds/suspensions)